antoine3000/dok-antoine/content/assignments/2020-02-19-electronics-production/_index.md

 ![soldering-macro](soldering-macro.jpg)
 ![soldering-ftdi](soldering-ftdi.JPG)

 Unfortunately, I forgot to take pictures during the soldering process, I was totally into it, I guess.
+[This tutorial](https://www.youtube.com/watch?v=QKbJxytERvg) helped me understand how to do.

-Anyway, here are the results of the two boards, the FTDI and the UPDI.
+Here are the results of the two boards, the FTDI and the UPDI.

 ![ftdi-updi-result](ftdi-updi-result.jpg)
 ![ftdi-updi](ftdi-updi.jpg)